damponsah20/DISEASE-MODELING/README.md

-# DISEASE-MODELING
-This script provides insights into modeling of some diseases and how the population of the various classes(susceptible class, exposed class, infected class and recovered class) changes relative to time
-Please note that the parameters used are just for demostration purposes and as such the model does not acurrately predit the spread of the disease.
+This script provides an overview of disease modeling, demonstrating how the populations of different compartments—Susceptible, Exposed, Infected, and Recovered—change over time.
+Please note that the parameters used here are solely for demonstration purposes, so this model does not accurately predict the actual spread of the disease.